FStarLang/pulse/artifact/README.md

 The [F* VS Code extension homepage](https://github.com/FStarLang/fstar-vscode-assistant/?tab=readme-ov-file#features-and-basic-usage-guide) contains an explanation on how to use the F* mode in VS Code.

+  6. TODO: in phase 1 of the artifact review process, reviewers are expected to check for "basic functionality".
+Add some busywork here to validate that the reviewer can open files, compile some pulse code, etc.

 # Step-By-Step Instructions

   6. To check all the examples in the artifact, covering those mentioned in the